 Grants are available for veterans to help purchase a new or used car or special equipment to assist those with disabilities

-Military per diem rates cover any military-related travel expenses.
-The per diem rate sets the limit to how much service members can be reimbursed.
+Military Per Diem Rates cover any military related travel expenses.
+The per diem rate sets the limit to how much servicemembers can be reimbursed.

 If you are an active-duty commissioned officer on aviation duty, you are entitled to Aviation Career Incentive Pay.